-Tracking offers five settings, as shown in Figure 9: Remote Message Format, GPS Always ON, Start-Up Mode, Tracking Log, and Max.
+Tracking offers five settings, as shown in Figure 23: Remote Message Format, GPS Always ON, Start-Up Mode, Tracking Log, and Max.
 Queued Reports.

-- Remote Message Format: Sets the format of the messages that are sent from the SHOUT ns to the recipient. - Currently available message formats are: - NAL Type 3: Same format as on the A3LA trackers. - NAL Type 4: Includes HDOP and VDOP GPS values, and motion. - NAL Type 5: Includes I/O pin states. - PECOS P3 - PECOS P4 - NAL Type 6: Includes short codes and free text fields. - NAL 10 Byte Ver 0: A 10-byte message format to reduce data usage. - The AT command associated with this setting is ^RMF.
+- 1. Remote Message Format: Sets the format of the messages that are sent from the SHOUT ns to the recipient. - a.
+Currently, available message formats include: - i.
+NAL Type 3: Same format as on the A3LA trackers - ii.
+NAL Type 4: Includes HDOP and Vertical Dilution of Precision (VDOP) GPS values, and motion - iii.
+NAL Type 5: Includes I/O pin states - iv.
+PECOS P3 - v.
+PECOS P4 - vi.
+NAL Type 6: Includes short codes and free text fields - vii.
+NAL 10 Byte Ver 0: A 10-byte message format to reduce data usage - b.
+The AT command associated with this setting is ^RMF

-- GPS Always On: Forces the GPS receiver to remain on between reports, allowing the SHOUT ns to have immediate location information (GPS hot start, assuming the SHOUT ns always has full view of the sky) each time it is ready to transmit a tracking report. - When low-power consumption is not critical, enabling this option is recommended for faster GPS acquisition and more accurate location information.
-If the SHOUT ns turns off to sleep while idle, the GPS receiver also turns off. - The AT command associated with this setting is ^GAO. - Start-Up Mode: Sets the operating mode for when the unit is powered on or wakes up from sleep.
+- 2. GPS Always On: Forces the GPS receiver to remain on between reports, allowing the SHOUT ns to have immediate location information (GPS hot start, assuming the SHOUT ns always has full view of the sky) each time it is ready to transmit a tracking report. - a.
+When low-power consumption is not critical, enabling this option is recommended for faster GPS acquisition and more accurate location information.
+If the SHOUT ns turns off to sleep while idle, the GPS receiver also turns off. - b.
+The AT command associated with this setting is ^GAO. - 3.
+Start-Up Mode: Sets the operating mode for when the unit is powered on or wakes up from sleep.
 The default is to power up the unit in tracking mode to allow the unit to begin tracking after a power cycle and to automatically send reports at a predetermined interval.
-Alternatively, the SHOUT ns can also be configured to turn on in command mode, allowing users to enter AT commands via a connected computer. - The AT command associated with this setting is ^START. - Tracking Log: Forces the SHOUT ns to save all tracking reports, whether successfully sent or attempted during tracking mode, to nonvolatile memory. - The device can save up to about 4,000 reports in a circular memory (oldest saved reports are overwritten when memory reaches maximum capacity). - SatTerm can be used to retrieve tracking reports at a later time using Options > Tracking Log. - The AT command associated with this setting is ^DLTRK. - Max.
-Queued Reports: Sets the maximum number of reports that can be queued on the SHOUT ns for retransmit. - This setting applies only if Queue Failed Reports, Queue Restricted Reports, or both are set (see section 5.2.2.2 Tracking Profile Settings). - A restricted report is a report that attempts to send while the Iridium link is configured to be disabled.
-For example, if Iridium is disabled in a certain geographic area by a geofence, any reports that attempt to send while in the geofence would be considered a restricted report.
+Alternatively, the SHOUT ns can also be configured to turn on in command mode, allowing users to enter AT commands via a connected computer. - a.
+The AT command associated with this setting is ^START. - 4.
+Tracking Log: Forces the SHOUT ns to save all tracking reports, whether successfully sent or attempted during tracking mode, to nonvolatile memory. - a.
+The device can save up to about 4,000 reports in a circular memory (oldest saved reports are overwritten when memory reaches maximum capacity). - b.
+SatTerm can be used to retrieve tracking reports at a later time using Options > Tracking Log. - c.
+The AT command associated with this setting is ^DLTRK. - 5.
+Max.
+Queued Reports: Sets the maximum number of reports that can be queued on the SHOUT ns for retransmit. - a.
+This setting applies only if Queue Failed Reports, Queue Restricted Reports, or both are set (see section 5.2.2.2 Tracking Profile Settings). - i.
+A restricted report is a report that attempts to send while the Iridium link is configured to be disabled.
+For example, if Iridium were disabled in a certain geographic area by a geofence, any reports that attempt to send while in the geofence would be considered a restricted report.
 In this case, queuing restricted reports would cause these reports to be queued to retransmit when outside that geographic area.

-- Failed reports are reports that are unable to send after the specified Time to Keep Trying value (see section 5.2.2.2 Tracking Profile Settings). - When the number of queued reports reaches its maximum number, the oldest queued reports are overwritten. - The AT command associated with this setting is ^ERQM.
+- ii.
+Failed reports are reports that are unable to send after the specified Time to Keep Trying value (see section 5.2.2.2 Tracking Profile Settings). - b.
+When the number of queued reports reaches its maximum number, the oldest queued reports are overwritten. - c.
+The AT command associated with this setting is ^ERQM.